 7. Traditional Japanese Dragon Tattoo

 The traditional Japanese tattoos were usually done in black, and the extensive use of shading set them apart from other tattoo styles.
 This delightful design of a dragon uncoiling on the full length of the back is breathtaking.

 A tiger symbolizes fierceness, energy, and confidence.
 This beautiful outline tattoo of a tiger slowly rising to pounce on its prey is as magnificent as it gets.
 The detailed sketching brings its terrorizing eyes to life.

 The Japanese snake tattoo (Hebi) symbolizes a shield against calamity and ailment.
 Some people also use it to represent knowledge, fortune, and change.

-The alluring black snake and red chrysanthemums featured in this tattoo are absolutely mesmerizing.
+The alluring black snake and red chrysanthemums featured in this full body tattoo are absolutely mesmerizing.

 10. Japanese Dragon Forearm Tattoo

 The forearm is the best place to flaunt your tattoo.
 This classic black and gray dragon design is a symbol of power.
 This beautifully shaded dragon in dark hues will add a touch of mystery to your look.

 Though the phoenix originates from Greek mythology, it has been adopted by other cultures as well.
 This symbol of reincarnation and immortality is an elegant choice for your arm.
 The bright color palette, paired with the classic Japanese painting style, makes it the perfect design to be etched on your skin.